Alagris/TaneKoi-Script/README.md

 - SET sets an arbitrary flag.
 You can just make up whatever flags you need
 - WAIT causes the NPC to wait in the current location
-- STOP_WAITING the NPC stops waiting and goes back to doing whatever it wants Some side effects that I will try to implement soon:
+- STOP_WAITING the NPC stops waiting and goes back to doing whatever it wants
+- BREAK_DIALOGUE quits the dialogue.
+You can also quit if you don't specify any state to transition to

+Some side effects that I will try to implement soon:

 - PLAY ANIMATION_ID  (this includes sex scenes)